tc39/notes/es9/2018-03/mar-22.md

 BT: And we'll interate on the text spec in the PR

-RJE: So we're done with this topic.

 ??
 Thanks folks

-RJE: Lets take a 10 minute break

 BT: are we going to get to pipeline?

-RJE: Maybe, Maybe not

 #### Conclusion/Resolution